This lucky day is mine, all mine"

-- There is a direct-to-DVD film called EZ Money that is based around this - the tagline of the film is "The Nigerian e-mail scam gets scammed."
+- The direct-to-DVD film EZ Money is based around this; the film's tagline is "The Nigerian e-mail scam gets scammed."

 - In the introduction of Dave Barry's Money Secrets, Dave Barry claims to have received the promised $47 million from a Nigerian businessman after sending him two $5,000 "advance fee" checks.
 Less gullible readers may be able to tell that he was making this up.

-- In "Our Man in Geneva Wins a Million Euros" by Petina Gappah, the protagonist falls for one of these scams.
-Less usually, both the victim and the scammer are people of African origin living in Europe.
+- In the short story "Our Man in Geneva Wins a Million Euros" by Petina Gappah, the protagonist falls for one of these scams.
+Less typically, both the victim and the scammer are people of African origin living in Europe.

-- In Monster Hunter Vendetta, this and other internet scams are mentioned as being sent by real trolls, as in the mythical creatures otherwise known for harassing goats trying to cross bridges.
+- In Monster Hunter Vendetta, this and other Internet scams are mentioned as being sent by actual mythical trolls.

 - The protagonist of Zoo City creates these scams to pay off her remaining debts from her junkie days.
 When she's finally out of debt, she informs all her remaining victims that it's a fraud, then falsely implicates her ex-boyfriend (whom she despises) in running the scam.

-- The epilogue of Halting State features an apparant 419 Scam email addressed to the book's villain.
+- The epilogue of Halting State features an apparent 419 scam email addressed to the book's villain.
 Given what we know at the end of the book, the email could be taken at face value, indicating that the villain stashed his ill-gotten gains in a Nigerian bank.

-- A book called Delete This At Your Peril in which Bob Servant baits internet scammers, including a few attempted 419s from Africa.
-After getting an offer from to assist in transfering money from a dead African tribal chief in return for a share of the monkey, Servant haggles for payment with talking lions and singing leopards.
+- Delete This At Your Peril features Bob Servant baiting Internet scammers, including a few attempted 419s from Africa.
+After getting an offer from to assist in transferring money from a dead African tribal chief in return for a share of the monkey, Servant haggles for payment with talking lions and singing leopards.

-- Bob Howard of the Laundry recalls in a footnote the one time he decided to respond to one of the innumerable 419 messages he gets in his inbox.
-He doesn't go into much detail, aside from noting that Laundry Internal Security were less than amused, and made him give back their bank.
+- Bob Howard of The Laundry Files recalls in a footnote the one time he decided to respond to one of the innumerable 419 messages he gets in his inbox.
+He doesn't go into much detail, aside from noting that Laundry Internal Security were less than amused and made him give back their bank.

 - In Season 2, Episode 2 of Flight of the Conchords, Murray invests the band's last remaining emergency funds with with a Nigerian man named Nigel Seladu, who contacted him by e-mail.
 While Bret and Jermaine are confident it's a scam, it turns out to be legitimate, and the band uses the money to pay their rent and bail themselves out of jail for prostitution.

 - A sketch on That Mitchell and Webb Look had three wealthy brothers phoning up members of the public to give them a free "massive yacht," provided they paid off a few legal fees.
-Naturally they were quite confused that nobody was interested in their free yachts despite their "warm and reassuring" voices and the insignificance of the legal fees when compared to the value of a massive yacht.
+Naturally, they were quite confused that nobody was interested in their free yachts despite their "warm and reassuring" (that is: robotic and automated-sounding) voices and the insignificance of the legal fees when compared to the value of a massive yacht.

 - Michael Scott on The Office has been mentioned to support "about twenty Nigerian princesses".